 - Agency promulgated rules and regulations should not be used as a mechanism to bypass the legislative process.

-- All federal, state and local agencies must consider the social and environmental consequences of their regulations.
+- All federal, state and local agencies must consider the social, environmental and economic consequences of their regulations.

 - Federal and state agencies must work closely with affected businesses and communities in developing rules and regulations in order to minimize the unintended consequences of regulatory actions.